alexk99/the_router/bras/bras_howto_eng.md

 creates a new dynamic interface provided that creation of the interface is authorized by the RADIUS protocol.
 VLAN id values for the new virtual interface are gathered from the packet's ethernet header.

-A RADIUS request to authorize creation of a new dynamic VIF contains subsriber's VLAN data.
+A RADIUS request to authorize the creation of a new dynamic VIF contains subscriber's VLAN data.
 RADIUS response should contain the data required to configure IP protocol of a new dynamic VIF.

 ### 6.1.1.
-Viewing ip subscrubers
+Viewing subscribers

 	h4 ~ # $rvrf rcli sh subsc
 	vlan    subsc ip        mode    port    ingress_car     egress_car      rx_pkts tx_pkts